phetsims/phet-info/sim_deployment.md

 *Steps to publish a public version:*

-1. Create a screenshot on an iPad 3.
-Crop the chrome off of it (to 2048x1342), pad the top with 2 pixels of background color (to 2048x1344) and save as /assets/$SIM-screenshot.png.
+1. Create a screenshot that is 2048x1344.
+Generally this is done by taking a screenshot on an iPad 3 or higher (since it has the retina display) with multiple tabs open, then crop the chrome off of it to 2048x1342, then pad the top with 2 pixels of the sim's background color (to 2048x1344) and save as /assets/$SIM-screenshot.png.
+Eventually, quick and easy creation of this screen shot will be supported through the screenshot feature from the PhET menu, but as of this writing this support doesn't exist.
 2. Publish a 'dev' version, as described above.
 3. If this is the first time you've deployed a public version of this sim, log in to figaro and do this:
    + mkdir /data/web/htdocs/phetsims/sims/html/$SIM